-The Lady of London, The Right Honorable Alder Elizabeth Sheridan, Marquis of London, Prince and Meister Speaker
+The Lady of London, The Right Honorable Alder Elizabeth Sheridan, Marchioness of London, Countess of Kensington and Chelsea

 Apparent Age: Late teens

 Long-Term Aspiration: To so arrange Kindred politics in London that she can retire without both the city and the Marquessate going up in flames (literal or figurative)

 Background: "You'll be my little birdie now, Ellie."
 These were the words that greeted Elizabeth Sheridan into her Requiem.
 Her sire, Walter Burnett, was a petty Scottish Laird and a priest in the Lancea et Sanctum, who, feeling the need for a little beauty in his unlife, Embraced a young artist's model and sometime-prostitute.
 He chose Ellie because the penniless girl, plucked from the streets where she worked at whatever trade would see her fed for another week, however distasteful, would be easy to control and dominate.
 Small, green-eyed, and freckled, Ellie was an absolute treat for the eyes.